SenseNet/docs.sensenet.com/content/concepts/content-types/16-smartfolder.md

 ---
-title: "Smartfolder"
+title: "Smart Folder"
-metaTitle: "sensenet - Smartfolder"
+metaTitle: "sensenet - Smart Folder"
-metaDescription: "sensenet Smartfolder"
+metaDescription: "sensenet Smart Folder"
 ---

 Use smart folders to group content items by a repository query.
 You can display items as if they were all stored in the smart folder, even if they reside in different parts of the repository.